2011 Stanley Cup playoffs: (4) Pittsburgh Penguins vs. (5) Tampa Bay Lightning

-Western Conference Quarterfinals
+Western Conference quarterfinals

 (1) Vancouver Canucks vs. (8) Chicago Blackhawks

 The Vancouver Canucks entered the playoffs as the Western Conference regular season champions and Presidents' Trophy winners, earning 117 points.
-The Chicago Blackhawks, the defending Stanley Cup champions, qualified for the post-season as the eighth seed with 97 points.
-This was the third consecutive year that Vancouver met Chicago in the playoffs.
+The Chicago Blackhawks, the defending Stanley Cup champions, barely qualified for the post-season as the eighth and final seed with 97 points.
+This was the third consecutive year that Vancouver and Chicago met in the playoffs.
 Chicago previously eliminated Vancouver in the second round in both 2009 and 2010; both of those series went to six games.

+The Canucks defeated the defending Stanley Cup champion Blackhawks in seven games.
 After losing the first three games of the series, Chicago won the next three.
 This was the seventh time in NHL history that a team forced a seventh game after trailing 3–0 in a playoff series.
-However, Vancouver won the seventh game in overtime to avoid becoming the fourth team in NHL history to lose a series after taking a 3–0 series lead.
+However, Vancouver won the seventh game in overtime to avoid becoming the fourth team in NHL history (and first Presidents' Trophy winning team) to lose a series after initially taking a 3–0 series lead.

 (2) San Jose Sharks vs. (7) Los Angeles Kings

 The San Jose Sharks entered the playoffs as the second seed in the Western Conference after winning the Pacific Division with 105 points.
 The Los Angeles Kings earned the seventh seed with 98 points.
 This was the first meeting of these teams in the post-season.

 The series started out with a bang in game one, with Dany Heatley scoring only 28 seconds into the game.
 That game was later on won by Joe Pavelski in overtime, but a good response by the Kings in game two gave them a 4–0 shutout victory in San Jose.
 In game three, San Jose became the fifth team in NHL playoff history to win a game after facing a 4–0 deficit, where Devin Setoguchi of San Jose scored the game-winning goal in overtime, to make the final score 6–5.
 Still, at home, Los Angeles lost game four by a score of 6–3.
 In game five, at San Jose, Los Angeles would win by a score of 3–1.
 However, that would not be enough, as Joe Thornton of San Jose scored the game-winning goal in overtime of game six to eliminate Los Angeles from the playoffs.